supreethr23/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_07_Implementing_migration_in_hybrid_scenarios.md

        | Location | **<inject key="Region" enableCopy="false"/>** |
        | Performance | **Standard** |
        | Redundancy | **Locally redundant storage (LRS)** |

+1. On the **Basics** tab of the **Create a storage account** page, select the **Data protection** tab.
+1. On the **Data protection** tab of the **Create a storage account** page, clear the **Enable soft delete for blobs** and **Enable soft delete for containers** checkboxes, and then select **Review**.
+1. On the **Review** tab, select **Create**.

+> **Congratulations** on completing the task!
+Now, it's time to validate it.
+Here are the steps:
+> - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
+> - Hit the Validate button for the corresponding task.
+You can proceed to the next task if you receive a success message.
+> - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+> - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+We are available 24/7 to help you out.

 ## Exercise 3: Assess Hyper-V for migration by using Azure Migrate

 #### Task 1: Deploy and configure the Azure Migrate appliance